breun/lastfm-friend-ranker/README.md

 Last.fm Friend Ranker ranks a [Last.fm](http://www.last.fm/) user's friends by the compatibility score.
 Who could really be friends with someone who doesn't share their taste in music?

+Last.fm Friend Ranker is a Java web application based on [Vaadin](https://vaadin.com/).

 Requirements
 ------------